-- (1) Purpose.
-Personal time off (PTO) is established for the purpose of providing employees leave for a variety of reasons such as vacation, personal business, illness, medical or dental appointments, and family.
-It replaces leave formerly known as sick and annual leave. - (2) Employee responsibility.
-Employees are required to arrange and obtain prior/advance approval of personal time off leave.
-In the case of illness, supervisors can consider same day request. - a.
-In any case of absence on account of illness, an employee may be required by his department to file a doctor's certificate with the city clinic, and all absences due to illness or injury of more than three (3) days' duration shall require the employee to provide a doctor's certificate to the city clinic stating: - The nature of illness or injury; - 2.
+- a.
+In any case of absence on account of illness, an employee may be required by his department to file a doctor's certificate with the city clinic, and all absences due to illness or injury of more than three (3) days' duration shall require the employee to provide a doctor's certificate to the city clinic stating: - 1.
+The nature of illness or injury; - 2.
 That the employee was incapacitated for work for the duration of his absence; - 3.
-The employee is physically able to return to work and perform his duties; - 4.
-That the employee has no contagious disease, which would jeopardize the health of other employees. - b.
+The employee is physically able to return to work and perform his duties; - That the employee has no contagious disease, which would jeopardize the health of other employees. - b.
 If an employee is habitually or chronically absent, a supervisor may require medical evidence to be provided to the city clinic concerning any illness or injury beginning with the first day of absence. - c.
-If an employee is absent and an excuse is felt necessary, an activity head or department director may request the city nurse to verify the reason for absence. - (1) Recordkeeping.
+If an employee is absent and an excuse is felt necessary, an activity head or department director may request the city nurse to verify the reason for absence. - (13) Recordkeeping.
 No employee will be granted personal time off leave unless the time requested has already accrued prior to the leave period.
-Personal time off leave request shall be for a period of not less that one (1) hour and shall be in increments of not less than one (1) hour. - (2) Accrual of time. - Generally.
-Each employee will be credited with sixteen (16) hours of personal time off (PTO) leave for each month of service.
+Personal time off leave request shall be for a period of not less that one (1) hour and shall be in increments of not less than one (1) hour. - (24) Accrual of time. - Generally.
+Each employee will be credited with sixteen (16) hours of personal time off (PTO) leave for each month of service. - b.
+Exceptions.
+Employees who because of the nature of their work are regularly unable to observe city holidays and who are not given compensation in the form of overtime pay or compensatory time off shall be credited with an additional four (4) hours of personal time off (PTO) leave a month in lieu of holidays.